vishvAsa/AgamaH/AryaH/hinduism/branches/shAktaH/yoginIhRdayam/padoux-jeanty/3_encounter_in_the_Worship.md

 *veṇī kṛtalasatkeśās cāpabāṇadharā ḥ śubhā ḥ * /

-The *puryaṣṭ aka* , “the eight in the body,” is the subtle transmigrating body, a nonmaterial, all-pervading soul, which, while the person lives, is absorbed in the experience \(the enjoyment, *bhoga* \) of the body it animates.
+The *puryaṣṭaka* , “the eight in the body,” is the subtle transmigrating body, a nonmaterial, all-pervading soul, which, while the person lives, is absorbed in the experience \(the enjoyment, *bhoga* \) of the body it animates.

 The “eightfold *vāgbhava* ” is the phoneme *AI* repeated eight times with the eight Yoginīs whose essence \( *svarūpa* \) is constituted by the classes \( *varga* \) of consonants of the Sanskrit alphabet.
 The very hidden \( *guptatara* \) Yoginīs are one of the several categories of Yoginīs of the Śrīvidyā tradition.